mparavinth/zomato/README.md

 ● Source: Synthetic dataset generated using Python.
 ● Format: CSV or direct insertion into SQL tables.
 ● Library: Use Faker Python to create dummy dataset

+How to run the project:

+Step 1: streamlit run ZomatoStreamlit.py
+Step 2: on load of home page create schema
+Step 3: after dataset is created and inserted in DB Step 4: Click on Show insgights or more insights button to explore the insights.